 - communicate your work in written form

-- meet regularly with Dr Challis to discuss ideas and research direction, as well as to receive feedback.
+- meet regularly with your supervisor(s) to discuss ideas and research direction, as well as to receive feedback.

 The specific project aims can be tailored to your study level whether you are an undergraduate (VRES), Honours, Masters or PhD student.

-The topic can also be personalised to suit your individual interests and skills, ranging from numerical methods and high performance computing (including GPU programming) to more of a focus on the material modelling or new applications (such as in orthopaedic applications).
+The topic can also be personalised to suit your individual interests and skills, ranging from numerical methods and high performance computing (including GPU programming) to more of a focus on the material modelling or new applications (such as in orthopaedic implants or sensing).

 Any novel techniques or results developed during your project will be published in peer-reviewed international journals.
 This outcome is particularly important for Masters or PhD students.